Staatsburgh State Historic Site

-The Staatsburgh State Historic Site preserves a Beaux-Arts mansion designed by McKim, Mead, and White and the home's surrounding landscape in the hamlet of Staatsburg, Dutchess County, New York, United States.
-The historic site is located within Ogden Mills & Ruth Livingston Mills State Park.
+The Staatsburgh State Historic Site is located in the hamlet of Staatsburg, Dutchess County, New York, United States.
+The historic site preserves a Beaux-Arts mansion designed by McKim, Mead, and White and its surrounding landscape.
+It is located within Ogden Mills & Ruth Livingston Mills State Park.
 The mansion, a New York State Historic Site, is considered a fine example of the great estates built during the Gilded Age.